Cabrara’s slam, solo homer lead Tigers over Royals 7-5

-KANSAS CITY, Mo (AP) — Miguel Cabrera hit a solo homer and a grand slam, doubling his season total to four home runs and leading the Detroit Tigers over the Kansas City Royals 7-5 Friday night.
+KANSAS CITY, Mo (AP) — Miguel Cabrera hit a solo homer and a grand slam, doubling his season total to four home runs and leading Detroit over the Kansas City Royals 7-5 Friday night for the Tigers’ eighth win in 11 games.

 Cabrera, hampered by a left biceps strain earlier this season, raised his average from .198 to .204 with his 42nd multihomer game.
 With 2,887 hits, he moved into 41st place.